llucasls/status-bar/README.md

 # dwm status bar

 This project comprises a series of scripts that show information on the status bar.
-It is meant to be used with suckless‘ dynamic window manager (dwm).
+It is meant to be used with suckless’ dynamic window manager (dwm).

 ## Features